 Will you have to tap all of your accounts?
 Probably not.

 If you own a handful of traditional IRAs, you can withdraw from each of them.
 But the more efficient move is to add up the assets from all your accounts, and take one withdrawal from a single IRA.

-Now for the fine print: You can pool your distributions for 403(b) plans, too, but you can't mix them up, say, by making withdrawals from an IRA to meet your RMD requirements for a 403(b) plan.
+You can pool your distributions for 403(b) plans, too, but you can’t mix them up, say, by making withdrawals from an IRA to meet your RMD requirements for a 403(b) plan.
 Similar accounts have to be pooled together.
-Also, 401(k) plans cannot be pooled to compute a single RMD, says George Jones, a senior federal tax analyst for CCH/Wolters Kluwer.
+Also, 401(k) plans can’t be pooled to compute a single RMD, says George Jones, a senior federal tax analyst for CCH/Wolters Kluwer.
 To streamline those, roll them into an IRA.

-Also, rather than owning several IRAs, consider consolidating them into a single account to simplify paperwork, make it easier to compute future withdrawals and gain greater control over your asset allocation, says Slott.
+Also, rather than owning several IRAs, consider consolidating them into a single account to simplify paperwork, make it easier to compute future withdrawals and gain greater control over your asset allocation, Slott says.

 RMDs smaller for some married couples